IAmSuyogJadhav/ipfs-website/_posts/2019-09-07-SSH to GCP as root from Local Machine.md

 #progress: 100
 ---

-I recently created my own Google Cloud Platform account and had to setup the whole thing by myself.
+&nbsp;&nbsp;&nbsp;&nbsp;I recently created my own Google Cloud Platform account and had to setup the whole thing by myself.
 After going through multiple tutorials online, I finally managed to SSH as the root user to my instance from my local system, even though my ISP blocks outbound connections from port 22.
-The process was slightly hectic and there wasn't a single tutorial covering the whole of it on the internt, so I thought I would share the steps myself.
+The process was slightly hectic and there wasn't a single tutorial covering the whole of it on the internet, so I thought I would share the complete list of steps myself.

 So, here you go:

-# Logging in as the root user
+## Logging in as the root user

-## On Local System
+### On Local System

 Perform the following steps on your local machine.